 One question that pops up on this website all the time relates to helping folks when they are picking a compressor.
 What are the things you need to consider?What do you want to know when you, or someone buying a gift for you, is picking an air compressor?

-The choice might be a Husky, a Kobalt, a Speedaire or a DeWalt air compressor... there are more compressors out there for the DIY than there have ever been before.
+The choice might be a Husky, a Kobalt, a Speedaire, a DeWalt air compressor… or one of the dozens and dozens of other compressor make.
+There are more compressors out there for the DIY than there have ever been before.

 Using a compressor once in a while to blow dust off a piece of woodwork will point to one type of compressor.
 A compressor necessary to run high-demand air tools like grinders, saws, ratchets and wrenches will point to a different sort.

 Take a moment to think your compressor needs through, jot them down even, and read on, for more help.

 Is the air compressor location going to be important?
 Compressor location is important to a business that will have a fixed installation of a fairly large air compressor.
 If you are picking a compressor for your work, this page is worth reading.

 The compressor location is not as important for folks buying a home, or small workshop, do it yourself type air compressor .
 Many of these types of air compressors are portable and can be relocated when necessary.

 When you power your air compressor with a typical household circuit, in North America at least, you are supplying 120 Volt AC power, typically through a 15-20 amp circuit breaker or fuse.

 The page about air compressor power requirements on this site will help you understand why you cannot run larger air compressors from typical household current.